tatianamara/Rest-GraphQL-API/README.md

 # Rest Api Project

-This rest api was created during the Complete guide of NodeJS by Maximilian Schwarzmüller

 This REST/GraphQL api was created during the Complete guide of NodeJS by Maximilian Schwarzmüller.

 It is an api to be used together with a blog's front-end application: https://github.com/tatianamara/frontend-starting-setup